MicrosoftDocs/powerapps-docs/powerapps-docs/developer/component-framework/reference/dataset/includes/getRelatedDataSet-description.md

 ms.assetid: e8c9f86c-55cd-45ad-92a7-985d61040b34
 ---

-Gets the related dataset for this column (only if this is related table column like lookup),
+Gets the related dataset for this column (only if this is related table column like lookup).